iWanFlagz/ctfsg-ctf-2021-writeups/Reverse-Engineering/WhatDoTheNumbasMean.md

-We did not include the intermediate returns since they indicate they do not provide any useful information.
+We did not include the intermediate returns since they do not provide any useful information as it is not the intended flow.